Every website needs to be hosted.

 I’ll give you a brief overview of each so you can figure out which one to use.

-Shared web hosting is a popular choice for new or entry-level websites.
-It’s the most affordable type of web hosting and doesn’t require a ton of technical knowledge.
+Shared hosting is easily the best choice if you’re a beginner.
+Not only is it the most affordable type of web hosting but it doesn’t require a ton of technical knowledge.

 A shared plan is ideal for websites that won’t be getting high volumes of traffic.